-The District's investment in Obligations of United States Agencies and Instrumentalities - FNMA Discount Note totaling \$1,081,419 is authorized under a forward delivery agreement with the Qualified Zone Academy Bonds paying agent.
+The District's investment in Obligations of United States Agencies and Instrumentalities - FHLB Discount Note totaling \$1,118,463 is authorized under a forward delivery agreement with the Qualified Zone Academy Bonds paying agent.
 The forward delivery agreement authorizes the investment of the sinking fund amounts in certain eligible securities, including, without limitation, the Federal National Mortgage Association (FNMA), Federal Home Loan Mortgage Corporation and Federal Farm Credit Banks.
 The eligible securities must have a maturity date that is on or before November 16, 2021.
-The District's investment in the Federal National Mortgage Association discount note is not rated.